 What I've learned over these many years is that communication is key--but that means everything from email to meeting protocol and, most importantly, whether strong and clear goals are in place.

 I've decided not to do parachute training anymore.
-I don't think dropping in, dumping a bunch of cool tools on participants, and then flying off again is worth the money for my clients.
+I don't think dropping in, dumping a bunch of cool tools on participants, and then flying off again is not worth the money for my clients.
 The enthusiasm lasts about 5 minutes before the materials are stacked on a shelf and life/work goes on as usual.

 What has made my recent work so rewarding is that I like to get into the dynamics of how, who, what, when of each organization I work with.
 This can include a lot of different approaches.
 I always do pre-interviews.
 (There is nothing worse for a trainer/coach /consultant than being hired to solve a problem only to discover midway that we're trying to solve the wrong problem.)
 I also like to combine training with systems-oriented and project-based work over time.
 To make good things happen I sometimes do coaching, mediation, and other supportive actions.
 Let's set some real goals and practice making them happen.